 You need real world experience to discover how you feel about things rather than just how you think about them.

-Those are just some of the things I think me and 16-year old self will be talking about, in my dreams it may turn into a glorious rap battle, but probably will end up in a brainstorming session for our next plans into the future.
+Those are just some of the things I think me and my 16-year old self will be talking about, and in my dreams, it may turn into a glorious rap battle before our nerd senses sync and we’ll end up in a brainstorming session for our next plans into the future.